 There always the old standby homestead exemption to help exempt a portion of your home’s value from taxation, And remember that paying property taxes early can get you a discount.

-We all complain about taxes of any kind, but property taxes in Los Angeles do serve a valuable purpose, helping to provide basic, necessary services that we all need and enjoy.
+We all complain about taxes of any kind, but property taxes in Riverside do serve a valuable purpose, helping to provide basic, necessary services that we all need and enjoy.
 The whole thing can be more than a little confusing, though.
 But your local agent, who understands the nuances of local property taxes, can help make it clearer.
 And you do need to understand property taxes if you are preparing to buy or sell a home.